notpoiu/GPTDiscordSelfbot/README.md

 # GPTDiscordSelfbot
-Discord selfbot with GPT responses, using discord.py-self & OpenAI.
+Discord selfbot with GPT responses, using discord.py-self & OpenAI & gpt4free.
 ## Table of Contents

 - [About the Project](#about-the-project)